Workplace Discrimination and Filing an EEOC Claim law

 This law applies only to employers with 20 or more employees.
 Another federal law – the Age Discrimination in Employment Act (ADEA) – applies only to employers with at least 20 employees.

 As a result, a small employer might be able to discriminate against you without violating federal law.
-But some state anti-discrimination laws apply to smaller employers.
+However some state anti-discrimination laws apply to smaller employers.

 Reporting Your Claim To The EEOC